Skip to main content

 • You can extract the value of what you’ve entered, as well as the unused shielding deduction, tax-free

-• It is free of charge to open a share savings account, but the underlying products cost the same inside the share savings account as outside
+• Opening a share savings account is free of charge, but the underlying products cost the same inside the share savings account as outside.
+See the summary here

 Which savings products can be included in a share savings account?